miningwolf/docs/docs/wolfbuk/io/wolfscript/inventory/PlayerInventory.md

 ##### <a id='contains'></a>public  function __contains__(item, amount)

-_Checks if the inventory contains any ItemStacks with the given material, adding to at least the minimum amount specified._
+_Checks if the inventory contains at least the minimum amount specified of exactly matching ItemStacks. <p> An ItemStack only counts if both the type and the amount of the stack match._

 Argument | Type | Description
 --- | --- | ---
-item | `ItemStack` | the ItemStack to match against amount | `int` | The minimum amount
+item | `ItemStack` | the ItemStack to match against amount | `int` | how many identical stacks to check for

 Returns | Description
 --- | ---
-`boolean` | true if amount is less than 1, true if enough ItemStacks were found to add to the given amount
+`boolean` | false if item is null, true if amount less than 1, true if amount of exactly matching ItemStacks were found

 ##### <a id='containsatleast'></a>public  function __containsAtLeast__(item, amount)